 COOK

-- Combine all ingredients, except salt and pepper, in a large saucepan.
+- Pour the vegetable broth and all of the ingredients, except salt and pepper, in a large saucepan.
 Bring mixture to a boil.
 Reduce heat to a simmer (180 degrees).
 Simmer for 15 minutes.
-Season soup with salt and pepper to taste, if desired.

 FILL